maxludden/supergene-v2/books/book02/md/chapter-0881.md

 Unlike the silver fox, who was hesitant to leave, the fairy spared no time in accompanying the spirit.
 Gleefully, she raced straight towards it.

-"Ungrateful b*tch."
+"Ungrateful bitch."
 Han Sen felt as if he had been used and cast aside.
 He felt as if his kindness had all been in vain.

 As this occurred, Han Sen was in the Crystal Palace.
 The spirit that came through the door did not see Han Sen when it took the fairy back across the gate.
 But before the fairy went beyond the gate, she made a mocking face towards the Crystal Palace.